siavava/portfolio/content/projects/trivial/50-chill.md

   - "Bash"
   - "C"
   - "Linux"
+summary: |-
-summary: "Three small command-line utilities in C: a wind-chill calculator, a word printer, and a self-resizing histogram builder for streamed numbers."
+  Three small command-line utilities in C: a wind-chill calculator, a word printer, and a self-resizing histogram builder for streamed numbers.
 ---

 Three small command-line utilities written in C, each reading input and